PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 Now, if I wanted to keep this list: `find . | grep pliny > search.txt`.
 You could also do this with `find` without `grep`, but sometimes you can't be bothered with the syntax.

-# Utiliites for working with files
+# Utilities for working with files

 Listed below are an entirely non-comprehensive list of utilities you can use to do useful things with files.
 Many rely on a concept discussed below called a 'regular expression'.
 If you aren't familiar with these, I have linked some explanations of different regex flavors and implementations.